ceph/ceph/doc/ops/manage/failures/radosgw.rst

 Examining the access and error logs for the web server itself is probably the first step in identifying what is going on.
 If there is a 500 error, that usually indicates a problem communicating with the radosgw daemon.
-Ensure the daemon is running, it's socket path is configured, and that the web server is looking for it in the proper location.
+Ensure the daemon is running, its socket path is configured, and that the web server is looking for it in the proper location.